M00NJ/material-weather-icons/README.md

 </div>

 ### About
 A free and open source weather icon pack, designed to work well with Material Design components.
-While many icon packs are over simplified (eg. Google's weather icons) these icons aim to strike a balance between simplicity and detail.
+While many icon packs are over simplified (e.g. Google's weather icons) these icons aim to strike a balance between simplicity and detail.
 They utilize large, flat shapes and the [Material Design color pallet](https://htmlcolorcodes.com/color-chart/material-design-color-chart/).

 ### Icons